All Episodes

 I love deportation beds more than Joe Biden loves ice cream.

-But I clicked the press release and I see the numbers, 280.
+But I click the press release and I see the numbers 280.

 That's not a lot of detention beds.

-And then I read a little further and see it's only to house what they'll call criminal illegal worst of the worst translation.
+And then I read a little further and see it's only to house what they'll call criminal illegal worst of the worst.

-It's not for mass deportations, which obviously expands far beyond this really subset of illegal aliens in the country who go on to rape and murder or do other crimes.
+Translation, it's not for mass deportations, which obviously expands far beyond this really subset of illegal aliens of the country who go on to rape and murder or do other crimes.

 I want to see commas in my deportation numbers.